 “Yes, yes you do.
 Oh and one more thing Damion.
 Make sure all of our little runaways are asleep."
 I froze, " One of them seems a little restless.
 I expect you to arrive at the containment facility no later than midnight.” the call ended and the screen went black making the room even darker.
 Damion glided to the computer and started typing.

 I lifted my head and tried to take in what I could about the room.
 Even in the dark I could tell that there was nothing; the entire room was empty except for the desk holding the computer.
-I’d been so focused on the conversation earlier that I hadn’t noticed Claire’s head on my shoulder, and mine on her.
+I’d been so focused on the conversation earlier that I hadn’t noticed Dakota’s head on my shoulder, and mine on her.
 She was still unconscious.
 We’d been stuck in the same position long enough that her soft hair was stuck to my cheek.
 I rushed it off quietly and smoothed her hair out.
 We’d just met, but something told me that I knew her from somewhere, “Who are you?”
 I thought to myself.
-Then a different sound forced its way into my thoughts, “Claire…” I tore my eyes off of her and looked around.
+Then a different sound forced its way into my thoughts, “Dakota…” I tore my eyes off of her and looked around.
 I hadn’t thought that.
 Damion was still engrossed in his typing and Jeremy and Sophia were in an awkward, unconscious heap on my other side, so I knew no one had spoken.
-So who had said Claire’s name?
+So who had said Dakota’s name?

 A garbled voice came through the computer speakers, but the room stayed dark, “All according to plan?”

 “Yes, I’ve been ordered to take them to the desert.”
 Damion’s voice seemed less cocky this time.